Power Steering Pressure Hose Replacement

 When to the consider replacing the power steering pressure hose:

 - Visible fluid leaks.
 There are usually steel ferrules clamped onto each end of the rubber pressure hose.
 These ferrules are common leak points.
-If there is seepage from these ferrules, the pressure hose should be replaced.
+If there is seepage from these ferrules, the mechanic should replace the pressure hose.

 - Hose damage.
-If the hose has significant physical damage, such as cuts, abrasions, cracks, or heat damage, the hose should be replaced to avoid sudden hose failure.
+If the hose has significant physical damage, such as cuts, abrasions, cracks, or heat damage, the mechanic should replace the hose to avoid sudden hose failure.

 - Contaminated fluid.
 If rubber particles are found in the power steering fluid or reservoir, it means the interior of either the pressure hose or the return hose is deteriorating.
-All rubber hoses should be replaced and the system flushed.
+The mechanic should replace all rubber hoses and the system flushed.
 An in-line, aftermarket fluid filter might be required.

 - Hose age.
 Both the pressure and return hoses are rubber-based products with a limited service life.
 If the vehicle is more than 10 years old, and power steering components are being replaced, all the rubber hoses should be replaced during that service.